smped/BiocAsia/README.md

 - Access to power sockets will be available so please bring your power adapter
 - Please ensure you are running a current browser (i.e. chrome, firefox etc)

+To connect to a VM for BiocAsia 2019, please follow [these instructions](VM_connections.html)

 ## Travel Awards

 There will be a number of travel awards available, with priority given to support students and early career researchers.